 Bison Recreation and Wellness

 The Department of Bison Recreation and Wellness, housed at the RAWC (Recreation and Wellness Center), exists “to engage, encourage, educate, and equip the OBU Bison community towards Christ-like wellness in the areas of physical, emotional, social, mental, and spiritual well-being.”
-Our mission is accomplished through the department’s four program areas: Wellness, Club Sports, Intramurals, and Recreation.
+Our mission is accomplished through the department’s five program areas: Aquatics, Wellness, Club Sports, Intramurals, and Recreation.
 The RAWC is the center of campus recreation with facilities for our Bison to experience diverse forms of recreation to include: outdoor recreation through our climbing wall, social recreation found in our re-purposed student recreation lobby, and leisure recreation such as basketball, wallyball, racquetball, volleyball, weight training, and cardio fitness.
 Bison RecWell also offers a wide variety of club and intramural sports with activities such as soccer, flag football, racquetball, softball, wallyball, basketball and more.

 As a member of the National Collegiate Athletic Association (NCAA) Division II and the Great American Conference, Oklahoma Baptist University offers men’s intercollegiate athletic teams in baseball, basketball, cross country, football, and track and field.
 Women’s intercollegiate sports include basketball, cheer, cross country, golf, pom, soccer, softball, track and field, and volleyball.

 The following are the stated purposes of the OBU athletics program and are compatible with the overall University mission statement: